theuntoldcreator/Desi-Market-Place/AI_RULES.md

-# AI Development Rules for NRI's Marketplace
+# AI Development Rules for UNT | MARKETPLACE

 This document provides guidelines for the AI assistant to follow when developing and modifying this application.